openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 When an JALR instruction is found mispredicted by the EX_STAGE module, the JALR PC and the target address are stored into the BTB.

-The information is stored in a **BTBDepth configuration parameter** entry table.

 ..
 TODO: Specify the behaviour when BTB is saturated

 ..
 TODO: when debug enabled, The BTB is not updated if processor is in debug mode.